European Price Indication Directive

 - You decide that you want to offer the product for 50% off the lowest price of the product in the last 30 days, which was 100 EUR.

-In this example, to follow the Pricing Indication Directive, you need to apply the discount to the lowest price of the product, which was 100 EUR.
+In this example, to follow the PID, you need to apply the discount to the lowest price of the product, which was 100 EUR.
 You can’t apply the 50% discount to the regular selling price of 150 EUR, without disclosing the 100 EUR lowest price.

 Alternatively, you may decide to clearly explain both the regular selling price upon which the discount is applied and the lowest prior price.
 For example, if you announce 50% off the regular selling price of 150 EUR, and the lowest price during a promotion in the last 30 days was 100 EUR, then you can add descriptive information to the product page.
 This information makes it easy for customers to understand the different prices offered for that product in the last 30 days, such as “get 50% off 75 EUR instead of 150 EUR, our regular selling price.
 Our lowest promotional price in the past 30 days was 100 EUR.”